Tangoe/Mobile-Procurement-API-Documentation/concepts/headers/index.md

 ### X-TNGO-CONTEXT-COMPANYEMPLOYEEID

 This is the employee ID assigned by the tenant/customer (e.g., employee's email address, etc.).
-This header is only checked if the X-TNGO-CONTEXT-EMPLOYEEID header is not set.
-If this header does not exist, the context will be set to the authenticated user.
+This header is only used when the X-TNGO-CONTEXT-EMPLOYEEID header is not set.
+If this header is NOT set, the context will be set to the authenticated user.

 * Optional
 * Data type: string